Vesna Zmijanac

+Vesna Zmijanac (Весна Змијанац, [ʋêsna zmijǎːnats]; born 4 January 1957) is a Serbian singer.
+Debuted in 1979 with the single "Hvala ti za sve", she has been dubbed the "Queen of Sadness" (Kraljica tuge) being known for her emotional vocal delivery and melancholic ballads.

+Zmijanac has released fourteen studio albums and is known for numerous hits songs, such as "Nevera moja" (1975), "Kad zamirišu jorgovani" (1988), "Svatovi" (1990), "Idem preko zemlje Srbije" (1994) and "Malo po malo" (1995).
+With 6.7 million units in record sales, she is regarded as one of the most successful singers from the former Yugoslavia, and has also maintained popularity in neighboring Bulgaria.

-Additionally, Zmijanac appeared in the movie Sok od šljiva (1981) and the reality television shows Survivor Srbija VIP: Philippines (2010) and Farma (2016).
-She is the mother of singer Nikolija Jovanović.
+Additionally to her career in music, Zmijanac starred in the 1981 movie Sok od šljiva and competed on the reality television shows Survivor Srbija VIP: Philippines (2010) and Farma (2016).

 Early life

 Vesna Zmijanac was born on 4 January 1957 in Nikšić, PR Montenegro, FPR Yugoslavia to mother Kovina from Kraljevo, SR Serbia and father Dušan from Sisak, SR Croatia.
+Zmijanac's nationality is Serbian.
 Her parents divorced when she was just a year old, as they believed that they were too young to be married.
 Subsequently, Zmijanac was raised by her maternal grandmother in the village of Kovače near Kraljevo because her parents went abroad to work.
 Zmijanac also briefly lived in Vienna with her mother, where she attended high school, from which she eventually dropped out.
 She did, however, finish a typing course.

-According to Zmijanac, she showed interest in music from an early age, citing Šaban Šaulić, Esma Redžepova and Safet Isović as the biggest influences on her vocal performance.
+According to Zmijanac, she showed interest in music from an early age, citing folk singers Šaban Šaulić, Esma Redžepova and Safet Isović as the biggest influences on her vocal performance.